sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_08.rst

 In this example, the first contrast is level 2 compared with level 1, the second contrast is level 3 compared with level 1, and so on.
-Notice that, by default, the *first* level of the factor is always treated as the baseline category (i.e., it’s the one that has all zeros and doesn’t have an explicit contrast associated with it).
+Notice that, by default, the *first* level of the factor is always treated as the baseline category (i.e., it is the one that has all zeros and does not have an explicit contrast associated with it).
 In jamovi you can change which category is the first level of the factor by manipulating the order of the levels of the variable shown in the ``Data Variable`` window